maruel/pre-commit-go/README.md

 git pre-commit hook for Golang projects
 =======================================

-`pre-commit-go` runs multiple tests on a Go project to ensure code health *before committing* via `pre-commit` git hook.
+`pre-commit-go` runs multiple checks on a Go project to ensure code health *before committing* via `pre-commit` git hook.
 It also works with on https://travis-ci.org and publishes merged code coverage on https://coveralls.io.
 It runs: